alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-kafirs-entering-masjids.md

 lang: en
 locale: en
 note: true
-excerpt: "It is Haram for Muslims to let any disbeliever enter Al-Masjid Al-Haram (the Sacred Mosque in Makkah) or any part of the Sanctuary"
+summary: "It is Haram for Muslims to let any disbeliever enter Al-Masjid Al-Haram (the Sacred Mosque in Makkah) or any part of the Sanctuary"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz